diegoehg/ItemDetailPage/README.md

 whole application with Docker Compose.
 I feel that this is a practical way to build the app and run the app.

+## Design Choices

+### Persistence
+I opted for having 3 entities: Product, Seller and Payment Methods.
+Products are the main entity that corresponds to an Item data: price, name, description, etc. Seller entity corresponds to the store data, although in this app it only has a name.
+Payment Method is related with the different methods available to pay for an item, like cash, credit card, some service like PayPal, etc.

+There is a one-to-many relationship between a Product and a Seller; a product is only sold by one seller, but a seller can sell many different products.
+This is necessary if I want to add a store view from where to buy different products from the same seller.
+There is a many-to-many relationship between Sellers and Payment Methods.
+In case I want to implement common logic related with a payment method, this can be reused across sellers that accept that payment method.

+There are 4 tables that persist this data: `products`, `sellers`, `products_images`, `payment_methods` and `seller_payment_methods`.
+The `seller_payment_methods` is a pivot table that associates different Sellers with different Payment Methods.
+`products_images` contains URLs of a product's pictures.
+I feel that it is more flexible to save the images' URLs in its own table.

 ## Backend API Description

 This section describes the API endpoints available in the backend.